Skip to main content

 An event or series of events, could substantiate a review of the financial or programmatic risk assessment and, or the monitoring of an organization or project.
 This review may result in the changing of the risk designation for the remainder of the grant cycle, the implementation of a probationary period, a written corrective action plan or other actions deemed appropriate, based on the findings of the review.

-Examples of events which warrant a review of the risk assessment, or monitoring are: audit findings, significant and continual errors on CVAD claims, findings from CVAD on-site monitoring or financial desk reviews, programmatic concerns stemming from complaints from other organizations or from program participants or from the results of program reports submitted to CVAD.
+Examples of events which warrant a review of the risk assessment, or monitoring are: audit findings, significant and continual errors on claims, findings from on-site monitoring or financial desk reviews, programmatic concerns stemming from complaints from other organizations or from program participants or from the results of program reports submitted.

-Once CVAD is aware of a potentially adverse situation, a grant manager will do the following:
+Once Victim Assistance is aware of a potentially adverse situation, a grant manager will do the following:

 1. Review and document the situation;

-2. Consult with CVAD financial staff regarding potential financial issues, if necessary;
+2. Consult with financial staff regarding potential financial issues, if necessary;

 3. Determine if a new risk assessment level or corrective action plan is needed;